-soak up water rather than let it flow to nearby storm drains.
+soak up water rather than let it

 Let it be.
-Before draining, let pool water sit for several days without treating to allow chlorine to other pet owners who are without.
-Wher traveling with your dog, ensure you always have extra bags in your car.
+Before draining, let pool water sit for several days without treating to allow chlorine walking your dog and make them available to other pet owners who are without.
+When traveling with your dog, ensure you always have extra bags in your car.

 Carry extra bags.
-Take along bags when walking your dog and make them available to other pet owners who are without.
-When
+Take along bags when